sifyfy/kanban-mcp/docs/api/api-spec.md

 - kanban/new: Create a new card.
 Non-idempotent (avoid duplicates).
 Required: board, title.
 Default column: backlog.
 - kanban/move: Move a card to another column.
 Idempotent if already in the target column.
 Required: board, cardId, toColumn.
 - kanban/done: Mark a card as done and move it to done/YYYY/MM/.
 Returns completed_at.
 Required: board, cardId.
 - kanban/list: List cards with filters and pagination.
-Always pass columns to limit scope; prefer limit ≤ 200. query/includeDone may fall back to FS scanning.
+Always pass columns to limit scope; prefer limit ≤ 200.
+If columns are omitted, the server defaults to all non-done columns (derived from `cards.ndjson` or `columns.toml`). `query`/`includeDone` may fall back to FS scanning.
 Required: board.
 - kanban/tree: Return a parent-children tree rooted at an ID (read-only).
 Required: board, root.
 Optional: depth (default 3).
 - kanban/watch: Start a filesystem watch and emit notifications/publish events (long-running; not for batch).
 Required: board.
 - kanban/update: Update card front-matter and/or body.
 Title changes may rename the file per [writer] settings; warnings may appear.
 Required: board, cardId, patch.